-Two positions are available, one with EEG/Epilepsy emphasis and the other with EMG/Neuromuscular emphasis.
-The goals of the fellowship are to develop competence in various aspects of clinical neurophysiology with a special focus on clinical epilepsy, video-EEG monitoring, epilepsy surgery and related procedures, electroencephalography and evoked potential or with a focus on electrodiagnosis of neuromuscular disorders.
+Up to two positions are available, one with EEG/Epilepsy emphasis and the other with EMG/Neuromuscular emphasis.
+The goals of the EEG fellowship are to develop competence in various aspects of clinical neurophysiology with a special focus on clinical epilepsy, video-EEG monitoring, and epilepsy surgery related procedures.
+The EMG fellowship will focus on assessment of patients with peripheral nerve and muscle conditions and electrodiagnosis of neuromuscular disorders.

 This program is designed for excellent candidates interested in Movement Disorders.
 Unique to this experience will be training identification and treatment of all movement disorders, training in clinical trials, stereotaxic surgery, and neurophysiology for movement disorders surgery (programming and intra-operative placement).
 The goal of the fellowship is to turn out truly outstanding movement disorders experts.

 The Multiple Sclerosis Fellowship at UF provides one year of advanced training in the diagnosis, treatment and clinical research of patients with MS and related immune-mediated disorders of the central nervous system (CNS).
 A second year of fellowship may be considered depending on the applicant’s clinical and research interests and long-term career goals.